dribnet/purvs/README.md

 24/03
-Played with alphabet and added D
+Played with alphabet and added D, next I want to add another rect ti my design so I can more clearly distingush the letters from each other.

+Also setting up the code on my laptop.